Akatsi South: Residents in grief and sorrow over Christian Atsu’s death | Ghana News Agency

 By Agbaxode Emmanuel

 Akatsi (VR), Feb.
-19, GN – Some residents within the Akatsi South Municipality of the Volta Region are still in a state of shock over the tragedy that struck Turkey and Syria leading to the death of Christian Atsu Twasam.
+20, GNA – Some residents within the Akatsi South Municipality of the Volta Region are still in a state of shock over the tragedy that struck Turkey and Syria leading to the death of Christian Atsu Twasam.

 Christian Atsu, a 31-year-old Ghanaian International, who primarily played as a winger, although he was also deployed as an attacking midfielder or left back had been missing since February 6 after the collapse of his apartment in Antakya, Hatay.